General

 If you are attending a West Virginia public charter school, you must submit your Notice of Intent to both the county superintendent of your county of residence and to the public charter school.
 Sending the Notice of Intent to the public charter school serves as the official request for the public charter school to withdraw your child in WVEIS.
 Sending the Notice of Intent to the county board of education lets the county know they will need to begin tracking your child as a Hope Scholarship student moving forward.

 My child was approved for the Hope Scholarship program and participated this year.
-Do I need to submit a renewal application?
+Do I need to submit a continued participation confirmation annually?

-Yes, you must submit a renewal application for your child annually so that we know you intend to continue participation in the Hope Scholarship Program.
+Yes, you must submit a continued participation confirmation for your child annually so that we know you intend to continue participation in the Hope Scholarship Program.

 When must renewal applications be submitted each year?

-The renewal application window will be open from January 3rd to June 15th each year.
-Students who fail to submit a renewal application by the deadline can apply as a new applicant, but will be subject to the eligibility requirements for new applicants.
+The continued participation confirmation window will be open from January 3rd to June 15th each year.
+Students who fail to submit a continued participation confirmation by the deadline can apply as a new applicant, but will be subject to the eligibility requirements for new applicants.

-Is the renewal application process different from the new application process?
+Is the continued participation confirmation process different from the new application process?

-Yes, all renewal applications must be submitted by June 15 annually.
-The year-round application windows for the 2024 -25 school year are for new applicants only.
-Continued proof of West Virginia residency is required annually with the renewal application, but the birth certificate is only required with new applications.
+Yes, all continued participation confirmations must be submitted by June 15 annually.
+The year-round application windows are for new applicants only.
+Continued proof of West Virginia residency is required annually with the continued participation confirmation, but the birth certificate is only required with new applications.

-Are there any other requirements to renew my child’s Hope Scholarship each year?
+Are there any other requirements to continue my child’s Hope Scholarship each year?

 Yes, there are annual continuing eligibility requirements that students must fulfill to continue with the Hope Scholarship Program.
 All eligible students must have submitted a Notice of Intent to the county board of education for their first year of participation in the Program.
 For students attending a participating school under the Hope Scholarship Program, the participating school must send an annual notice of your child’s attendance at their school to the county superintendent of your county of residence by no later than June 8th.
 For students in the Individualized Instructional Plan (IIP) pathway, there are two options to demonstrate appropriate academic progress to the county superintendent of the county of residence by no later than June 8th annually.